 The teacher will then return with the student to the classroom, where they will wait at their desk.
 Late parents must report to the Front Desk on arrival.

 Toilets are smaller spaces where privacy is required; therefore, Social Distancing must be carefully managed.
-No more than one student is sent to the toilet at a time.

 - Every second tap is deactivated and marked ‘out of use’ to ensure distancing at the sinks

 - Toilets are considered high-touch areas therefore taps, handles etc are cleaned very often

 - Queueing spaces are provided if the toilet is already in use when a student arrives